 As summer progresses, the Little Lime hydrangea bushes on either side of the porch will bloom with a pale green flower, that will transition into white, and then finally pink late in the season.

 Once summer is in full swing, morning coffee usually happens on the shady back deck, and we wait to enjoy the front porch when the afternoon sun moves further to the west.
 By then, the porch swing is shaded, and catches a nice afternoon breeze, making it the perfect place to sip tea or lemonade, and read a book…

-I love to fill my outdoor spaces with pillows, and it’s easy to transtition through the seasons by swapping out pillow covers.
+I love to fill my outdoor spaces with pillows, and it’s easy to transition through the seasons by swapping out pillow covers.

-I use the same pillow inserts, and just change the covers.
-I have THIS set of summer covers, which have fun summer prints on the front, but a nice, neutrual, ivory burlap on the back.
-I can leave the back side facing out for spring, and then transitioning to summer is as easy as flipping them over!
+I use the same pillow inserts and just change the covers.
+I have THIS set of summer covers, which have fun summer prints on the front, but a nice, neutral, ivory burlap on the back.
+I can leave the backside facing out for spring, and then transitioning to summer is as easy as flipping them over!
 “Happy Summer Time”!

 I’m so happy that spring is here, and summer is not far behind.
 How about you?
-If your answer is “yes”, then you’re in for a treat, because more than two dozen very talentend bloggers have linked up with me below to invite you in to their beautiful homes.
+If your answer is “yes”, then you’re in for a treat because more than two dozen very talented bloggers have linked up with me below to invite you into their beautiful homes.
 All you have to do is click on the links below to begin your tour!

 Thanks for stopping by for a peek at my Spring Into Summer Front Porch Decor,

 Let’s stay in touch!
 You can subscribe to The House on Silverado, and follow on social media, so you won’t miss a thing!